 2.3.
 Discussion with stakeholders

-Mr. Rubini (EFET, Shell) has commented on the not satisfactory functioning of the Bulgarian balancing regime which does not provide enough flexibility for shippers and has therefore opposite results despite the fact it implements the BAL NC.
-He has also mentioned anomalies of CAM NC implementation in Romania, although auctions are offered but finally cancelled / not being held.
+Mr. Rubini (EFET, Shell) has commented on the not satisfactory functioning of the Bulgarian balancing regime which does not provide enough flexibility for shippers, therefore the application may create opposite results.
+He has also mentioned anomalies of CAM NC implementation in Romania: there have been cases when auctions were cancelled / not held.

 Ms. Jermanova (EWRC) reiterated that there is a test period till October in the balancing regime and the entry-exit methodology is being discussed with the TSO.
 Their response is expected in the coming days.